 Buckwheat: although has wheat in its name, it is not a wheat and is not even a grain but related to rhubarb.

 Use puffed for a cereal, the flakes as a substitute for oats, or use the kernels in a similar way to rice.

-Although buckwheat flour is low FODMAPs, note that buckwheat kernals (cooked) is low for 1/8 cup but moderate for 1/4 cup.
+Although buckwheat flour is low FODMAP, note that buckwheat kernels (cooked) are low for 1/8 cup but moderate for 1/4 cup.

 Corn starch: although corn is high in salicylates, the corn starch is fine to use as the salicylates have been processed out.
 Just check corn starch is made from maize and not wheat to be gluten free.

 Note that corn starch can sometimes be called cornflour which is a bit tricky as the flour from corn (also called corn flour) needs to be avoided as naturally high in salicylates/food chemicals.
 Corn is low in FODMAPs.

 Millet: low in salicylates and gluten free.
 Millet and teff are similar but teff has not been tested for salicylate content by The Royal Prince Alfred Hospital.

 Psyllium: you will find psyllium as a husk or powder and is known to be useful as a fibre supplement to keep bowels regular if consumed with adequate water.

 Also useful in lowering cholesterol levels thus handy if you have diabetes.
 Quite a handy little grain.
 Also useful in GF cooking as a binder instead of guar gum or xanthum gum and in baked goods that rely on gluten (provides elasticity).

 Psyllium is low in FODMAPs.